arikekalainen/cosmosdb-nodejs-tryouts/README.md

 # CosmosDB NodeJs SDK tryout
 The purpose is to demo which is really working and which is not E.g. there are some undocumented "features" with partitioning and permissions.
-Note that CosmosDB is evolving rabidly and hopefully some problems will be solved in near future including the improvements to Node.js SDK for DocumentDB API https://github.com/Azure/azure-documentdb-node
+Note that CosmosDB is evolving rapidly and hopefully some problems will be solved in near future including the improvements to Node.js SDK for DocumentDB API https://github.com/Azure/azure-documentdb-node